ShawnMurdzek-NOAA/rrfsv2_nonvar_cld_analysis/README.md

 The nonvariational cloud analysis is an algorithm for updating the model state based on cloud and precipitation observations from ceilometers, satellite, radar, and lightning detection networks.
 The ultimate goal of this analysis is to better represent clouds in the model initial conditions and improve forecasts of cloud ceilings.
 More detailed information about the design and value of the nonvariational cloud analysis can be found in [Benjamin et al. (2021)](https://doi.org/10.1175/MWR-D-20-0319.1)

 This code is based off of [rrfs-utl](https://github.com/NOAA-GSL/rrfs_utl), which contains the nonvariational cloud analysis for the FV3-based RRFSv1.
+Notable differences between the FV3 and MPAS implementations can be found in the "Comparison to FV3" section below.
+All files that have been altered to accomodate MPAS have a corresponding unaltered file that has "FV3" or "fv3" in the name.
+Although these files are still included here, they are excluded from the Makefiles, and are, therefore, not compiled when building the programs.

 ## Organization